ecstevenson/orbert/README.md

+## Description

+> ORBERT: self-supervised masked orbit modelling for space situational awareness applications.

+## Change log

-Scripts for the submission "ORBERT: self-supervised masked orbit modelling for space situational awareness applications" coming soon.
+[13/10/2023] Scripts for the submission "ORBERT: self-supervised masked orbit modelling for space situational awareness applications" will be uploaded in the next days.

 ## Citing ORBERT